Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Application Performance: Are your applications meeting their performance targets?
 Where are the bottlenecks?

-Resource Utilization: Are your instances right-sized?
+Resource Utilisation: Are your instances right-sized?
 Are you paying for idle resources?

 Usage Patterns: How are users interacting with your applications?
 When are your peak and off-peak hours?

-Through this analysis within the journey to optimize and scale, captured in Optimization Reports, provides the data-driven foundation for all subsequent optimization efforts.
+This analysis, captured in Optimisation Reports, provides the data-driven foundation for all subsequent optimisation efforts.

-Armed with data, you can now begin the work of optimization.
+Armed with data, you can now begin the work of optimisation.
 This is a continuous process, not a one-off task.
 It involves a combination of technical and financial levers:

 Right-Sizing: Adjusting instance sizes to match the actual performance needs of the application.